irsbugs/laby_python3/robot_files/README.md

 with gps_log(gps).
 The first line of the gps.csv file will then become: `0,0,1`

 Potentially this file could be analyzed after running your program to investigate the efficiency of the ant.

+### Create Grid: create_grid(grid_max = 21)

+The *create_grid* function along with 5 other functions allows the ant to explore the labyrinth he is in and map its contents.

+The grid is comprised of lists that make a two dimensional array that is accessed by X and Y coordinates.
+With the grid_max argument at its default value of 21, the grid in both X and Y axis will be from -10 to +10.
+The contents of positions on the grid are entered as `grid[X][Y] = string value`.
+The string value is a single character.
+Thus if you wanted to use *s* for *starting point*, then the entry would be `grid[0][0] = "s"`.
+As the grid has equal amounts of negative and positive axis, then an offset must be applied to so that when x=0 and y=0 then this is offset to be the centre of the grid.

+The *create_grid* function creates this list array called *grid* where each point in the grid represents one square in the labyrinth and the surrounding area.

+### Plot 360: plot_360(grid, gps, grid_max)

+The *plot_360* function requests the ant to turn through 360 degrees.
+Every 90 degrees the ant performs a *get_look()* and what is observed (void, wall, rock, web or exit) is recorded in the grid using single
+characters: void is ., wall is o, rock is r, web is w and exit is x.
+Note that these are the same characters used in the map section of the laby files.

+### Get look: get_look()

+This is normally an internal function that is only used by *plot_360*.
+It returns the single characters of what it sees with the look() function.

+### Ant position: ant_position(gps, grid_max)

+The *ant_position* function will place an arrow character pointing in the direction the ant is facing into the grid at the current location of the ant

+### Rotate grid: rotate_grid(grid, grid_max)

+The grid that is a list array if converted to a string in a simple way will result in a grid that displays as rotated 90 degrees clockwise.
+The *rotate_grid* function rotates the grid 90 degrees aanti-clockwise, and then creates a string of data that is the contents of the grid.

+Creating the label for the X axis is a rather complex, so a seperate internal function is used to perform this.

+This string could then be written to the Message window with the say() function.

+### Write Grid: write_grid(grid_string)

+The string of data collected by *rotate_grid* may be passed to *write_grid* where it is written to the file *grid* in the *~/laby_data* folder.

+### Ant Official Intelligence: ant_official_intelligence(direction="right"):

+This function will provide the ant with enough *intelligence* to get through many labyrinth designs.

+This function calls additional functions, drop_rock() and left_check() or right_check()

+The ants official inteligence is based around the concept that if you enter a labyrinth and pick one hand to keep brushing along against the wall, then you will eventually get to the exit.

+Along the way the ant adheres to the following rule:

+After moving forward, always check in the assigned direction to see if it provides a way forwards.
+This way the ant attempts to keep brushing along the specified wall.
+Among other reasons, this stops the ant from going right past an exit door.

+This function defaults to the ant always checking on its right.
+If "left" is entered as the argument the ant always checks on his left.

 ### Check right: check_right(rock):